salimazeri/SmartphoneMonitoring/README.md

 Web application is implemented using NodeJS with ExpressJS.

-To transmit the camera using a smartphone, use the firefox mobile browser.

 You also need an xampp packet:

 xampp version: XAMPP for Linux 7.3.0-0,